A Classical Liberal Arts Education starts with the Western Canon.

 2. Attack each day with courage and integrity.
 Be positive and grateful, for even the smallest things.
 Be humble and kind.
 Don’t take anything personally, or make assumptions.
 Always do your best.

 3. Open mind.
 Critical thinking.
 Facts and data, not feelings.
 Inductive reasoning.
-Ask the right questions.
+Ask questions.
 Learn how to listen.
 Patience.

 Old's Cool Expectations: Excellence, Discipline, and Respect.